prathje/motion-canvas-player-dist/README.md

 The included dist files are examples and are not minified.

+Important: For the best integration, it is preferred to include the modules as npm packages in your project.

 ## Build and Copy Dist Files
 Build and copy files to local *dist* directory: